tblaase/Net_Practice/README.md

   <summary>show</summary>

   ![Level 7](https://github.com/tblaase/Net_Practice/blob/main/my_solutions/Level_7.png)<br>
-  Level 7 is pretty straight forward and not too complicated, you just need to make sure that no networks overlap with each other.
+  Level 7 is pretty straightforward and not too complicated, you just need to make sure that no networks overlap with each other.

-  First goal will be to find an appropriate mask to use.<br>
+  The first goal will be to find an appropriate mask to use.<br>
-  Since we will need 3 different subnets, by looking into the [table](https://github.com/tblaase/Net_Practice#masks) you will be able to decide which mask will be required.<br>
+  Since we will need 3 different subnets, by looking at the [table](https://github.com/tblaase/Net_Practice#masks) you will be able to decide which mask will be required.<br>
   I did choose `255.255.255.252` or in CIDR `/30` as my mask because it provides me with subnets, each having 2 usable IP-addresses.<br>
   Now you just need to fill in all the correct IP's in order to create the 3 networks: